pypeit/PypeIt/doc/calibrations/wave_calib.rst

 ======  ==========  ================

-In the case of the ThAr list, all of the lines are taken from the NIST database, and are labelled with a 'MURPHY' flag if the line also appears in the list of lines identified by `Murphy et al. (2007) MNRAS 378 221 <http://adsabs.harvard.edu/abs/2007MNRAS.378..221M>`_
+In the case of the ThAr list, all of the lines are taken from the NIST database, and they are labeled with a 'MURPHY' flag if the line also appears in the list of lines identified by `Murphy et al. (2007) MNRAS 378 221 <http://adsabs.harvard.edu/abs/2007MNRAS.378..221M>`_